comp110-lytle/comp110/site/exercises/battleship.md

 All that's left now is to hand-in your work on Gradescope for grading!

-Login to Gradescope and select the assignment named "EX03 - Structured Battleship".
+Login to Gradescope and select the assignment named "EX03 - Functional Battleship".
 You'll see an area to upload a zip file.
 To produce a zip file for autograding, return back to Visual Studio Code.

 If you _do not_ see a Terminal at the bottom of your screen, open the Command Palette and search for "View: Toggle Integrated Terminal".